fizzed/blaze/README.md

 ## Overview

-A speedy, flexible, mildly-opinionated general purpose JVM script-like environment built on top of Java 8.
-Can replace shell scripts and plays nicely with other build tools.
-Only requires adding `blaze.jar` into your project directory.
+A speedy, flexible, mildly-opinionated general purpose JVM script-like stack built on top of Java 8.
+Can replace shell scripts and plays nicely with other tools.
+Only requires adding `blaze.jar` to your project directory.

 Blaze pulls together stable, mature libraries from the Java ecosystem into a light-weight package that lets you focus on getting things done.
 When you